Hops (Humulus lupulus)

 Hops are the dried female flowers of the hop plant — most famous for beer brewing (bittering and preservation) but also used medicinally for sleep, anxiety, and menopausal symptoms.

-The clinically studied dose for Hops (Humulus lupulus) is 200-500 mg/day standardized extract; commonly combined with 200-600 mg valerian for sleep; tea 0.5-1 g dried hops per cup.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 200-500 mg/day standardized extract; commonly combined with 200-600 mg valerian for sleep; tea 0.5-1 g dried hops per cup Always follow the product label and check with a healthcare provider for personal advice.